samuelryc/iso_3166-1_codes/README.md

 The data is based on [this Wikipedia page](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 ## Support
+Found that useful?
 You can use [this link](https://www.buymeacoffee.com/samuelryc) to support me.
 Thank you!